 Here's how to cook Brussels sprouts by sautéing them:

-Try to get the cut side down so that the maximum surface possible is in contact with the hot pan – it'll help get more of the sprout caramelized.
+- 3Once the oil is hot, add the sprouts to the pan and stir them to coat them in oil.
+(IMPORTANT: Try to get the cut side down so that the maximum surface possible is in contact with the hot pan – it'll help get more of the sprout caramelized.)

 If you want to know how to cook Brussels sprouts so that even Brussels sprouts haters will enjoy them, then roasting is a great option.
 Roasting vegetables just gives them a different flavor, by caramelizing their natural sugars and bringing out the vegetables' natural sweetness.